Aniruddha-Deb/Jukebox/README.md

 ## TODOs

-Make a suitable MediaController that doesn't disappear every 3 seconds and improve the bland UI.
+Improve the custom mediaController and make a seek slider.
 Also need to make a service which plays the music when the activity is stopped and the screen is locked.